-Family balance is out of whack where there is substance or alcohol use.
-Dysfunction accompanies addiction.
+Shifting the family balance from dysfunctional to functional is a challenge where there is substance or alcohol use.
 Secrets have to be kept.
 Crises need covering up.
 Abuse is ignored.
 Family members, especially children, feel unsafe, unsupported, and shut down.
 Denial is king.
 Imagine a seesaw with one side all the way down.

 Can The Family Balance Be Shifted?

 Changing a family system that’s been in place for a long time, even generations, happens all the time.
 People do get healthy, either with or without the addict’s participation.
 Remember that a user maintains an addiction by manipulation and control of the people around him or her.
 Changing that dynamic means disruption of those who count on the status quo.